tsunamishadow/bonusheroes/fortniteseasonx.md

 * Search between a rotary phone, a fork-knife, and a hilltop house full of Carbide and Omega posters
 * Consume 8 fruit, mushrooms or glitched foraged items in a single match
 * Harvest 300 materials at the Block or Dusty Depot in a single match

+### Team Spirit

+The first 3 challenges are unlocked, the rest unlock as you complete challenges in this section

+* Play (3) matches with a friend
+* Assist teammates with (5) eliminations
+* Pet a teammates pet
+* Heal a teammate with a Chug Splash in (3) different matches
+* Mark an Uncommon, Rare and Epic item
+* Deal (1,000) combined damage with your squad or duo
+* Revive a teammate in different matches (3)

+### Team Spirit Prestige

+In order to unlock this section you must complete all 7 challenges in Blockbuster.
+The first 3 challenges are unlocked, the rest unlock as you complete challenges in this section

+* Finish top 20 with a friend (3 times)
+* Assist teammates with eliminations in a single match (5)
+* Use a launchpad in squads or duos
+* Heal a teammate with a Cozy Campfire in (3) different matches
+* Mark a chest, a shield item, and healing item in a single match
+* Deal (1,000) combined damage with your squad or duo in a single match
+* Reboot a teammate

 ---